Archive reference: WAD

 The Book Collection

-The Waddington-Feather book collection includes poems, plays and tales in dialect by authors such as Dorothy Una Ratcliffe, Frederic Moorman and John Hartley, plus scholarly and popular works about the Yorkshire dialects.
+Other books include poems, plays and tales in dialect by authors such as Dorothy Una Ratcliffe, Frederic Moorman and John Hartley, plus scholarly and popular works about the Yorkshire dialects.
 Individual dialects covered include Sheffield, Halifax and the East Riding.
 The Collection also contains works on other dialects (Lancashire, Devon) and more general works about the history and development of the English language.